 Warning: DO NOT drink water from a rain barrel.

 Rainwater harvesting has become increasingly popular in recent years, and with good reason.
 Droughts in states like Texas and California give homeowners a reason to learn how to use a rain barrel to conserve water.
-Read on to find out whether or not a rain barrel is right for you.
+Read this rain harvesting information to find out whether or not a do-it-yourself rain barrel is right for you.

 Is Rainwater Harvesting Legal?